VP8112/SCT_DS_3/README.md

 ---

-## 📊 Visualizations
+## Visualizations

+The project includes the following visualizations:

-### 1. Confusion Matrix
+- Confusion Matrix

-Displays the number of correct and incorrect predictions made by the classifier.

-### 2. Feature Importance
+- Feature Importance Chart

-Shows the relative importance of each feature used by the Decision Tree model during prediction.

-### 3. Decision Tree Visualization
+- Decision Tree Visualization

-Illustrates the complete structure of the trained Decision Tree, including splitting conditions, predicted classes, and decision paths.
+These visualizations help understand the model's performance and identify the most influential features used for prediction.

 ---

-## 🚀 Project Workflow

-1. Import required libraries.
-2. Load the Bank Marketing dataset.
-3. Encode categorical variables using Label Encoding.
-4. Split the dataset into training and testing sets.
-5. Train the Decision Tree Classifier.
-6. Predict customer responses on the test dataset.
-7. Evaluate the model using accuracy and classification metrics.
-8. Visualize the confusion matrix, feature importance, and decision tree.

----

-## 📂 Project Structure
+## Folder Structure

 ```
 PRODIGY_DS_03/